The History of Accurate Box: Made in America

 Accurate Box receives the Patriot Award for building a family business legacy of providing support to employees that are military members and their families.

-2018 Accurate Box buys state-of-the-art equipment, including a new digital press, a new Alliance Robot, and a new printing press.
+2018 Accurate Box buys state-of-the-art equipment, including a new digital press, a new printing press and two new Alliance Robots.
 With the installation of the new press, Accurate Box now has LED UV coating capabilities which enables the team to achieve shorter make-ready times with less waste and ensure greater color consistency throughout all print runs.

 Accurate Box continues to reinvest in its equipment and is excited for future growth as an independent and family-owned company.
 The team remains as committed as always to the quality and integrity of its products and the needs of its customers.